 It is pure passion for bread that has kept the wood-fired oven burning at Poilâne for almost two decades.
 Words by Corrie Bond-French.

-Next year marks the 20th anniversary of Parisian boulangerie Poilâne arriving in Elizabeth Street.
+2020 marked the 20th anniversary of Parisian boulangerie Poilâne arriving in Elizabeth Street.

-By then, Poilâne loaves were already loved across the world.
+But Poilâne loaves were already loved across the world.

 Sent from France internationally, Frank Sinatra and Robert De Niro were reputedly fans.